djanowski/joe/README.markdown

 Thanks
 ------

-Thanks to Blake Mizerany for pointing me to the Sinatra Rakefile for reference.
+Thanks to Blake Mizerany for pointing us to the Sinatra Rakefile for reference.

 License